-Recruiting interim is a common solution for many organisations urgently in need of support but who, for various reasons, are unable to recruit someone permanent.
-And it doesn’t have to be considered a ‘stop-gap’ solution either.
+Recruiting interim is a common solution for many organisations who are urgently in need of certain expertise and cost-saving solutions but are unable to recruit someone permanent during these uncertain times.

-Interim appointments can be part of a strategy to support a period of uncertainty or transformation or plug a specialised skills gap, as well as cover long-term illness or maternity cover.
+Such appointments are a strategic move which can support a period of uncertainty or transformation or plug a specialised skills gap, as well as cover long-term illness or maternity cover.
 Even if a permanent appointment is your long-term plan, it may take you several months to find the right person.
-In these cases, a temporary recruit can still play a vital role.
+In the meantime, a temporary recruit can play a vital role.

-Many professionals who take on interim roles have made a conscious decision to only work in temporary appointments; it’s the type of career that allows them to work for a number of organisations or industries, often at a senior level – one they find challenging, but very rewarding.
+Many professionals who take on interim roles have made a conscious decision to only work in temporary jobs; it’s the type of career that allows them flexibility and to work for a number of organisations or industries, often at a senior level, gaining broad experience in challenging situations.

-Interim staff are typically highly experienced in their field and are able to work autonomously, thus are not a drain on your time.
+Good interim staff are typically highly experienced in their field and can work autonomously, and therefore are not a drain on your time.
 They are used to being judged on results, so you can be confident they’ll deliver.
 They can look at your challenges objectively and bring the benefits of their experience to find effective solutions.
-What’s more, they can usually start within a week of being appointed!
+What’s more, they can usually start within a week of being appointed.

-Some interim candidates will have their end sights on permanent roles and losing them halfway through the average three to nine-month tenure is a risk.
+Some interim candidates will have their end sights on a permanent role and losing them halfway through the average three to nine-month tenure is a risk.
 As interim recruiters, we are always upfront with clients in these circumstances and encourage candidates to be too.
 Although, as we’ve outlined, options are fewer and further between right now.

-Of course, if you’re looking to recruit a permanent employee eventually, the interim may be an excellent candidate to trial.
-Either way, the skills and knowledge interims bring to a role can have a lasting positive impact on your organisation.
+If you are looking to recruit a permanent employee eventually, the interim may be an excellent candidate to trial.
+Either way, the skills and knowledge that an interim brings could have a lasting positive impact on your organisation.

-We recently helped Techniquest, a leading science-discovery centre, appoint an interim Finance Director while they recruited for the permanent post.
+We were pleased to help Techniquest, a leading science-discovery centre, appoint an interim Finance Director while they recruited for the permanent post.
 Linda Burbage, Business Services Director, explains:

 “Once we’d met them, we knew we could trust Sitka Recruitment to secure the right person.
 They found us some really good candidates and the successful one was perfect for what we needed; he hit the ground running and was a real help to us.”

 As experienced recruiters, we have and continue to build relationships with several interim candidates; as such we know a few of those who are available for an immediate start.
 We check their references, make sure they are compliant, and process all their payments.
-Essentially, we take the hard work out of interim recruitment so our clients can keep their focus on their business – a focus that’s more important than ever right now.
+We take the hard work out of interim recruitment so our clients can keep their focus on their business – a focus that’s more important than ever right now.

 I had an excellent experience working with Sitka.
 They provided a far more personal approach than most recruitment companies, and they were very proactive in helping me find my new job.